Waterproof or Water-Resistant? Watch Depth Ratings Explained

 Image Source: Rolex

-If you're wearing an Oyster-cased Rolex, you're wearing one of the most reliably water-resistant watches available, but it still isn't truly "waterproof."
+If you're wearing an Oyster-cased Rolex, you're wearing one of the most reliably water-resistant watches available, but no watch is truly "waterproof."
 Rolex watches, like all high-quality watches, require proper maintenance and sensible care to maintain their water-resistant properties.

 Leave a comment